bmuteau/portfolio-v1/README.md

     Front-End:
-        * change the hard time by "timeComputer" in computer taskbar
         * verify windows open with "ac" in the taskbar in every computer page (if?)
         * make 404 notfound page
         * flex wrap for project list , experience mobile and tablet